pelekhs/Visitor_distribution_prediction/README.md

 -d DIR, --dir DIR<br />
 -s SHIFTED, --shifted SHIFTED<br />
 SHIFTED is an integer value k and is translated into a shift of the weather and popularity independent variables k timesteps towards the future in order to perceive them as forecasts and not current states.<br />
-Depending on the dataset used a uniquely and accordingly named evaluation csv file is created in the respective subfolder of the dataset.
+Depending on the dataset used a uniquely and accordingly named evaluation csv file is created inside the folder datasets/DIR.